• Skip to primary navigation

 1. Pain

 One of the symptoms of myelopathy is of course pain.
-The spinal cord is a collection of highly important nerves that travel up and down the spine through the vertebrae and which helps to send signals to and from the brain.
+The spinal cord is a collection of highly important nerves that travel up and down the spine through the vertebrae and which help to send signals to and from the brain.

 If you should stub your toe, then this will excite a specific type of receptor called a ‘nociceptor’ – a pain receiver.
 That then sends a signal that travels through the nerves in your feet, up the spine, and to the brain.

-Very often then, damage to the nerves, or excitation of the nerves that is not expected, will be felt as a shooting pain – think of it as overloading the system that sends all these signals.
+Very often then, damage to the nerves, or excitation of the nerves that are not expected, will be felt as a shooting pain – think of it as overloading the system that sends all these signals.
 This is often described as being a shooting pain, and it can be overwhelming at times.
 Changing angle may provide some relief as you alter the shape and the size of the gaps between the vertebrae thereby potentially providing some relief for the nerves.

 The precise location of the pain may be able to give you some more information as to the nature of the condition.
 Cervical myelopathy affects the neck primarily and is the most common type of myelopathy.
 Thoracic myelopathy is found in the middle area of the spine.
 Lumbar myelopathy is found in the lower part of the back.